PolyglotConsultants/simple-state-machine/README.md

 # API Documentation

-This section provides detailed documentation for the core classes in the `simple-state-machine` library: `Command` and `StateMachine`.
+This section provides detailed documentation for the core classes in the `@state-management/simple-state-machine` library: `Command` and `StateMachine`.

 ---